Fairy Type

 Add the RGCN file containing the Fairy icon

-Open your project in DSPRE and select the Unpack to Folder button (Tools > NARC Utility > Unpack to Folder).
+Open your project in DSPRE and select the Unpack to Folder button (or Tools > NARC Utility > Unpack to Folder).

-Navigate to game_DSPRE_contents/data/battle/graphic/batt_obj.narc and unpack it somewhere.
+Navigate to game_DSPRE_contents/files/battle/graphic/batt_obj.narc and unpack the NARC file somewhere else.
 This will create a batt_obj folder with files 0000 to 0278.

 In the files provided by Yako, there is a fairy_icon.rgcn file in the type_icon folder.
 Copy that file, paste it in the unpacked batt_obj folder, and rename it 0279.

-Use DSPRE to pack the batt_obj folder back into a NARC file and save it to the game_DSPRE_contents/data/battle/graphic/ folder.
+Use DSPRE to pack the batt_obj folder back into a NARC file (Build NARC from Folder button or Tools > NARC Utlity > Build from Folder) and save it to the game_DSPRE_contents/files/battle/graphic/ folder.

-Open up your game_DSPRE_contents folder, find the arm9.bin file and open it in a hex editor.
+Navigate to game_DSPRE_contents/arm9/arm9.bin and open the file in a hex editor.
 Navigate to offset 0xF8404.
 You should see AC 00 00 00, which is referencing file 172, the Mystery Type icon, in the battle_obj.narc.

 For reference, here are the surrounding bytes